 Journalism that drives the discussion

-We are an independent, reader- and foundation-funded news organization that reports, publishes and curates journalism on environmental topics.
+We are an independent, reader- and foundation-funded organization that reports, publishes and curates journalism on environmental topics.
 We have two goals:

 Douglas Fischer, executive editor

 Douglas atop Mt.
 Baldy, just outside Bozeman, Mont.

 Fischer is passionate about driving science into public discussion and policy on environmental health, justice and climate issues.
 He has been with Environmental Health Science since 2008, when he joined to help launch EHN.org's sister site, DailyClimate.org.
 Fischer has spent 25 years in journalism, including stints at the Oakland (Calif.)
 Tribune and Newsweek.
 He lives with his wife and two children in Bozeman, Mont., where he is an elected member of the Bozeman School District Board of Trustees.